Adamolek2345/Multi-PyCalc/README.md

 # This Repository
 This repository, Python Calculators is where I develop different python calculators, such as download speed calculators or battery calculators.
 I also make measuring scripts for different purposes, such as bateries.
-Not onlydo I work on code and fix issues here, but I also publish Updates and Bux Fixes.
+Not only do I work on code and fix issues here, but I also publish Updates and Bux Fixes.
 This source code is available toeveryone, and can be modified.
 Every code you would want to add will be approven by me, and could be added to the project, so feel free to contribute !